anilpiparaiya/LeetCode/README.md

 but the sad part is I am not Superman, so to call my day a productive I try to accomplish minimum 4 out of 6 things mentioned above.

 Then, every week I try to beat my number of productive days.

+I failed so many coding interviews until I learned these 30 lessons:

+1) Most interviewers are supportive and want you to succeed.
+2) Prepare a short and concise introduction.
+3) Be ready to discuss technical aspects of your projects in detail.
+4) Understanding the problem well is the first step during interviews.
+5) Never assume things which are not given in the problem.
+6) Ask clarifying questions about the problem, input/output format, constraints, and edge cases.
+7) It’s ok to use pen and paper and take notes during the interview.
+8) Pick a programming language you are most comfortable with.
+9) Start Simple, Then Optimize.
+10) You are not expected to know the perfect solution immediately.
+11) Ask for hints if stuck for long.
+12) Listen attentively to the interviewer, and integrate the hints/suggestions.
+13) Start coding only when you're clear on what to write.
+14) Don't just code, communicate.
+15) Discuss your approach before you begin coding, not after.
+16) Think aloud.
+Your interviewer can't read your mind.
+17) Your solution is as good as how well you communicate it.
+18) Use meaningful variable names and keep your code organized.
+19) Break down complex questions into small independent questions.
+20) Prioritize optimizing computations that are repeated, overlapping, or redundant.
+21) Write clean, readable and modular code.
+22) Avoid overcomplicating your solution.
+23) Write tests to validate your solution.
+Consider edge cases.
+24) Be ready to discuss the time and space complexity of your code.
+25) Behavioral questions are important too.
+26) Have few questions to ask the interviewer.
+27) Rest well before the Interview.
+28) Start giving interviews before you think you are ready.
+29) Luck plays a significant role, so don't be disappointed if you aren't selected.
+30) Use rejections as opportunities to identify areas for improvement.

+Bonus: HashMaps are your best friend.
+Know them well.

 # Awesome LeetCode Resources